| Title: | Manipulate Matrix Row and Column Labels with Ease |

 This function can be used with the matsbyname::select_rows_byname()

-and matsbyname::select_cols_byname
+and matsbyname::select_cols_byname functions.

-correctly escapes special characters in strings
+make_or_pattern() correctly escapes special characters in strings,

-such as (
+such as ( and ), as needed.

-Thus, it is highly recommended that make_or_pattern
+Thus, it is highly recommended that make_or_pattern be used when

 constructing patterns for row and column selections with

-matsbyname::select_rows_byname()
+matsbyname::select_rows_byname() and matsbyname::select_cols_byname().

-make_or_pattern( strings, pattern_type = c("exact", "leading", "trailing", "anywhere", "literal") )
+make_or_pattern( strings, pattern_type = c("exact", "leading", "trailing", "anywhere", "literal") )make_or_pattern( strings, pattern_type = c("exact", "leading", "trailing", "anywhere", "literal") )

 strings |